1455 Allowance and Issue [R-11.2013]

 The specifications of reissue patents will be printed in such a manner as to show the changes over the original patent text by enclosing any material omitted by the reissue in heavy brackets [ ] and printing material added by the reissue in italics.
 37 CFR 1.173 (see MPEP § 1411) requires the specification of a reissue application to be presented in a specified form, specifically designed to facilitate this different manner of printing, as well as for other reasons.

-The printed reissue patent specification will carry the following heading, which will be added by the Publishing Division of the Office of Patent Publication:
+The printed reissue patent specification will carry the following heading, which will be added by the Office of Data Management:

 “Matter enclosed in heavy brackets [ ] appears in the original patent but forms no part of this reissue specification; matter printed in italics indicates the additions made by reissue.”